Usmchurst/Team-Profile-Generator/README.md

 # Team-Profile-Generator
 ## Description
-In this repository, the developer will create a Team Profile generator for a team manager to quickly create their team and easily access their team's contact information.
+The Team Profile Generator is a node command line interface that allows a manager to input information about each team member of their team.
+This will create a HTML webpage that will display a summary of each team member to easily access their team's contact information.

 ## Installation
-1. Create a folder on desktop to download repository to.
-2. Copy the link to repository from GitHub.
+1. Copy the clone link of the repository from GitHub.
-3. Open Bash or Terminal Window.
+2. Open Bash or Terminal Window.
-4. When the console opens, navigate to the folder create on desktop for repository. *Remember to use the command cd to change directories.*
+3. When the console opens, navigate to the directory the repository will be added to. *Remember to use the command cd to change directories.*
-5. In the console, type the command <i> git clone </i> and paste the link to repository.
+4. In the console, type the command <i> git clone </i> and paste the link to repository.
-6. Open repository in preferred coder editor.
+5. Open repository in preferred code editor.
+6. Open terminal in code editor.
+7. Type in terminal <i>npm i</i> or <i>npm install </i> to install dependency packages needed.

 *Ensure the following packages are installed.
 (To install packages, open the terminal in preferred coder editor and type npm install)*
 - Inquirer